IreshaRana/Student-performance-analysis/README.md

 Deliverables:
 - Key statistics and insights about the student performance.
-- A dashboard that allows interactive exploration of the data.

 ## Data
 I generated a synthetic data set for this project, as the original data is confidential.